microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/g.send-timeout/README.md

 ### Adding a button bar

-First, we will add a button bar to the HTML.
+First, add a button bar to the HTML.
 The button bar contains multiple hyperlinks that will change the retry value through URL hashes.

 ```diff
   <body>